blitzcode/hue-dashboard/README.md

 ### Features

 - Aims to be an ideal control panel for daily operation of your Hue lights
-- No hierarchy, menu diving or anything like that; switching on the light should be fast & simple!
+- No hierarchy, menu diving or anything like that; switching on the lights should be fast & simple!
 - Works with any modern browser
 - Adjusting individual lights or the automatically created groups is comfortable both with a mouse and touch based input
+- Light groups can be shown / hidden, preferences are stored on a per-browser basis
 - Existing scenes created in other Hue applications are fetched from the bridge
 - Supports putting lights in a 'color loop' mode where they cycle between all available colors
 - Clicking a light / group caption makes the lamps blink (can be used as a crude form of communication!)